US designates China as currency manipulator for first time in decades

 WASHINGTON: The US government has determined that China is manipulating its currency and will engage with the International Monetary Fund to eliminate unfair competition from Beijing, US Treasury Secretary Steven Mnuchin said in a statement on Monday (Aug 5).

-The move brings already tense US-Chinese relations to a boil and fulfills US President Donald Trump's promise to label China a currency manipulator for the first time since 1994.
+The move brings already tense US-Chinese relations to a boil and fulfils US President Donald Trump's promise to label China a currency manipulator for the first time since 1994.

-READ: Chinese yuan falls to lowest level against dollar since August 2010
+READ: Chinese yuan falls to lowest level against US dollar since August 2010

 The sharp 1.4 per cent drop in the yuan comes days after US President Donald Trump stunned financial markets by vowing to impose 10 per cent tariffs on the remaining US$300 billion of Chinese imports from Sept 1, abruptly breaking a brief ceasefire in a bruising trade war that has disrupted global supply chains and slowed growth.